Education Achievement Fellowship 2022

 Please review the program policies in their entirety before applying.

-IHDF has an ambitious goal—to end the cycle of poverty in Boulder County through long-term education and support of students from low-income families.
-IHDF believes the way to do this is to close the opportunity and achievement gap in Boulder County—the second largest in Colorado—ensuring low-income students have an equal chance of achieving academically, reaching college and succeeding as self-sufficient adults.
-IHDF commits 10+ years to each student (called “Dreamer Scholars”), providing academic, social, and emotional support from elementary school through high school graduation, and to and through college.
+IHDF has an ambitious goal—to end the cycle of poverty in Boulder County through long-term education and support of students from under-resourced families.
+IHDF believes the way to do this is to close the opportunity and achievement gap in Boulder County—the second largest in Colorado—ensuring under-resourced students have an equal chance of achieving academically, reaching college and succeeding as self-sufficient adults.
+IHDF serves under 600 students and commits 10+ years to each student (called “Dreamer Scholars”), providing academic, social, and emotional support from elementary school through high school graduation, and to and through college.
 Most Dreamer Scholars are the first generation in their family to attend college.

-The organization is one of the most active "I Have a Dream" chapters in the country, currently serving more than 690 students in Grades 1-12 in the Boulder Valley School District and St. Vrain Valley School District with after-school, in-school, and summer programming and support.
-IHDF serves youth long-term from 1st grade through college, connecting them with social-emotional, academic and enrichment opportunities appropriate for their age and individual needs.
+The organization is one of the most active "I Have a Dream" affiliates in the country, serving youth long-term from 1st grade through college, connecting them with social-emotional learning, academic and enrichment opportunities appropriate for their age and individual needs.
 Services include tutoring, life skills training, and enrichment field trips; full-day summer programming to prevent summer learning loss; one-on-one mentoring from adult volunteers; college & career programming (college tours, job shadows, internships, SAT/ACT preparation, FAFSA, college application support); and a $10,000 scholarship upon graduation from high school plus support from our College & Career Department, to ensure success in completing college or vocational school and starting a meaningful career.
 IHDF also works closely with and supports the parents of Dreamer Scholars.

 Fellows might engage in summer school programming and college advising for Dreamer Scholars ages 8-18, working alongside IHDF’s cadre of AmeriCorps interns.
-Fellows may also work in the main office, providing support to the college and career office or technical support.
+Fellows may also work in the main office, providing support to the college and career office or technical support, assisting with youth outcomes and evaluation, and assisting with curriculum design.
 They will also research and present a capstone project of their design at the end of the fellowship.

 ELPASO ÉXITO has reached more than 4,000 families in its first six years.
 Our four School Readiness Coordinators provide parents with facts about childhood development and the achievement gap in Boulder County through family visits.
 This process allows parents to reprioritize their support for their child’s education.
 Additionally, our coordinators provide information about community resources available to Latino parents and refer them to community social programs that meet their needs.
 During these visits, our coordinators also recruit parents with leadership potential to attend the ELPASO EXITO parent leadership program.
 This program has helped parents acquire the tools necessary to be the agents of change in their homes and in their communities.
 More than 210 parents have participated in the parent leadership program, receiving skills, knowledge, and critical information about the importance of early childhood education.
 The parents immediately implement what they learn at home and notice the positive changes in their children.
 They also put their skills to use by sharing information learned in the training with other community members.
 They have completed more than 400 of these house meetings, or “cafecitos.”